Dating back over 50 years

 The Club House ended up actually being built by a group of volunteers.
 It was an

-un-locked, open floored, small building were people could come to hang out.
+un-locked, open floored, small building where people could come to hang out.
 There was no bar and a very small kitchen.
 It had an A-framed roof.

 Since it was never locked, it was a great place for 'kids' to hang out.
 But the needs changed over the years and the building was modified several times to meet those needs.
 Most recently, the hip-style roof was added right over top of the A-frame roof.
 Again, this was during MaryLou Cassell's tenure as President.